-My argument is that the anti-globalisation movement and the movement of the squares embody two alternative communication logics that in turn reflect two alternative political logics.
-The communication logics of the anti-globalisation movement can be described as cyber-autonomism (Author, 2014).
-Where once anti-globalisation activists pursued a cyber-separatist strategy that saw the internet as a space to construct islands of resistance outside of the control of state and capital, today people have been animated by the desire to break into the digital mainstream.
-As the name suggests this communication logic revolved around the idea of creating autonomous spaces of communication on the Internet were to construct alternative spaces, away from a society controlled by capital and the state.
+Anti-globalisation activists pursued a cyber-autonomist strategy that saw the internet as a space to construct islands of resistance outside of the control of state and capital.
+As the name suggests this communication logic revolved around the idea of creating autonomous spaces of communication on the internet, away from a society controlled by capital and the state.
 As I have proposed in my previous work about this issue (2014) activists were convinced that setting up an autonomous communicative infrastructure was a fundamental condition for any genuine alternative communication.
-Building on the tradition of alternative media in the 60s, 70s, and 80s, in the context of the underground press, fanzine cultures and pirate radios, tech activists hoped to break the monopoly of corporate news media responsible for channeling neoliberal propaganda and shutting down all alternative points of view.
+Building on the tradition of alternative media in the 60s, 70s, and 80s, in the context of the underground press, fanzine cultures and pirate radios, tech activists hoped to use the internet to break the monopoly of corporate news media responsible for channeling neoliberal propaganda and shutting down all alternative points of view.
 This vision lay at the foundation of an array of alternative media initiatives pursued between the late 90s and early 2000s (Pickard, 2006, Juris, 2008).

-The most visible manifestation of this strategy was indeed Indymedia, the first global alternative news initiative with tens of editorial nodes all over the world.
+The most visible manifestation of this strategy was Indymedia, the first global alternative news initiative with tens of editorial nodes all over the world.
 At the height of counter-summit protests, Indymedia became the veritable voice of the anti-globalisation movement and it also constituted a fundamental organisational infrastructure for protestors, with editorial nodes often doubling up as political collectives directly involved in organising protest campaigns.
-Alternative news website Indymedia, perfectly captured the anti-globalisation movement’s Internet communications.
 Besides Indymedia, alternative service providers (ISPs) such as Riseup, Aktivix, Inventati and Autistici catered for the internal communication needs of the movement.
-They provided secure personal email accounts as well as listservs allowing conversations on a number of topics of interest, ranging from protest organisation to squatting and permacultureSome of these experiences are now over.
-The imaginary underlying these services was one of “Islands in the Net”, as expressed in the name of one of the most important activist ISPs in Italy.
-Activists thought of their spaces on the internet as something akin to the Temporary Autonomous Zones (T.A.Z.) described by Hakim Bey, temporary islands in a rebel archipelago outside of the control of State and capital
+They provided secure personal email accounts as well as listservs allowing conversations on a number of topics of interest, ranging from protest organisation to squatting and permaculture.
+The imaginary underlying all these activities was one of “Islands in the Net”, as expressed in the name of one of the most important activist ISPs in Italy.
+Activists thought of the internet as something akin to the Temporary Autonomous Zones (T.A.Z.) described by Hakim Bey, a space comprising temporary islands in a rebel archipelago outside of the control of State and capital

-The communication logic of the movement of the squares is instead what I have elsewhere (2014) described as cyberpopulism which instead regard the mass web of commercial internet services controlled by corporate monopolies such as Facebook, Google and Twitter, not so much a moral-free space to be avoided, but as a battlefield to be invaded, and whose mass outreach capabilities need to be harnessed and used for their own ends.
-Rather than creating an alternative internet, that is free, self-managed and non-commercial, contemporary tech activists seem much more concerned with harnessing the potential of the corporate internet, making use of the capabilities of gigantic corporate social networking sites such as Facebook and Twitter.
+Digital activism in the movement of the squares has instead been characterised by a techno-political orientation I have elsewhere (2014) described as cyber-populism.
+By this term I define a techno-political orientation that regards the mass web of commercial internet services controlled by monopolistic corporations such as Facebook, Google and Twitter, as a space that despite its inherent capitalist biases needs to be appropriated by activists, and whose mass outreach capabilities need to be harnessed and used for their own ends.
+Rather than creating an alternative internet – a free, self-managed and non-commercial space of communication - contemporary tech activists have been more concerned with harnessing the outreach capabilities of corporate social networking sites such as Facebook and Twitter.

+The examples of this cyber-populist trend abound in the wave of 2011 protests